kjarjoura/INDE577/Unsupervised Learning/K Means Clustering/README.md

 3. **Update**: Recalculate the centroids as the mean of the data points in each cluster.
 4. **Convergence**: Repeat steps 2 and 3 until convergence criteria are met (e.g., no significant change in centroids or maximum iterations reached).

+### Parameters
+- Number of Clusters (K): Specifies the desired number of clusters to partition the dataset into.
+This parameter needs to be predefined based on domain knowledge or exploration of the data.
+- Maximum Iterations: Determines the maximum number of iterations the algorithm will perform before considering convergence.
+Setting a maximum iteration limit helps prevent the algorithm from running indefinitely, especially when convergence criteria are not met.
+- Convergence Threshold (Epsilon): Represents the criterion for determining when the algorithm has converged.
+Convergence is typically achieved when the change in centroids between consecutive iterations falls below this threshold.

 ### Mathematical Formulation

 #### Objective Function: